franulca/home-network-cybersecurity-journey/01b-Gateway-Gauntlet.md

 For the first time, I could *see* what the Gateway was actually doing — and more importantly, what it shouldn’t be doing.

-> “Sometimes the best debugging tool isn’t new tech — it’s old hardware that still has a LAN port.”
+> Sometimes the best debugging tool isn’t new tech — it’s old hardware that still has a LAN port.

 ---